-The DCS3700 storage system supports up to two DCS3700 expansion enclosures per physical expansion port, so multiple DCS3700 expansion enclosures can be connected by chaining them together.
+The DCS3700 storage subsystem supports up to two DCS3700 expansion enclosures per physical expansion port and the DCS3700 storage subsystem with Performance Module Controllers supports up to five DCS3700 expansion enclosures per physical expansion port.
+Multiple DCS3700 expansion enclosures can be connected by chaining them together.